Dynatrace/ace-box/user-skel/ansible/roles/keptn/Readme.md

 ```

 #### "source-endpoints"
-This task fetches endpoint details and stores them in the following variables:
+This task fetches endpoint details and sources the following variables:
 > Note: these endpoints differ depending on ingress class is whether "istio" or "non-istio".

 - `keptn_ingress_domain`: The keptn domain name (e.g.: keptn.myaceboxdomain.com)